orchestrator-prompt-editing

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 [STALE — DO NOT USE] Skill is disabled pending refresh.
 It targets the production prompt path/structure, but redesign mode swapped to a different file with a different structure on 2026-04-27.
-Edit prompts manually until this skill is updated.About this skill
+Edit prompts manually until this skill is updated.Key capabilities

 [STALE — DO NOT USE] Editing the Orchestrator System Prompt